LeonilleM/WeatherApp/README.md

-# WeatherApp
+Weather App
-A simple weather app that let's the user set see the current weather of any given valid location
+A simple weather app that allows the user to view the current weather of any valid location.

+Description
-Currently, it is not hosted anywhere so I'm unable to let users check the weather.
-But I will soon launch this mini-project, and improve upon it to let users see the time in the location they've selected and having a little widget for the weather the city is having (i.e clouds, rain, and so on).
+This mini-project is a weather app that lets users check the current weather of any location.
+Currently, it is not hosted anywhere, so users are unable to check the weather.
+However, I have plans to launch it soon and make further improvements to include features such as displaying the time in the selected location and adding a widget to show the weather conditions (e.g., clouds, rain, etc.) for the city.

+Features
+View current weather of any valid location.
+Planned feature: Display time in the selected location.
+Planned feature: Add a weather widget to show weather conditions for the city.
+Technologies Used
+Front-end: HTML, CSS, JavaScript
+Back-end: N/A (planned integration with a weather API)
+Deployment: To be determined (TBD)
+Installation
+To run the app locally, follow these steps:

+Clone the repository.
+Open the index.html file in a web browser.